The Course - 2020

 Starting from 2018 - all Check Point D's have been eliminated.

-Paddler's Charts A4 size complete list - the charts below are the 2019 versions, they can be used as a reference, however we do not envision any changes.
+Paddler's Charts A4 size complete list - the charts below are the 2020 versions, they can be used as a reference.

 Click the Phase Zero Logo above for the 2018 Road-Books.
 Combined with your Road Maps, your trip will be easy to navigate.